MOXA-ISD/developer-docs/docs/edge-dmdev-dm.md

     void dmdevice_disconnect(DMSession *session)

-Disconnect to the device management service.
-The callback functions mentioned above will no longer be called if the disconnected.
+Disconnect from the device management service.

 ## Parameters

 - session

   The target DMSession instance.

+---

+## dmdevice_remove_session

+Remove a creates session.

+## Parameters

+- session

+  The session to be removed.

 ---